Welcome July (Almanac 2025)

 Walk on the beach

-To begin with, walking in sand requires a greater effort than walking on a hard surface, meaning your muscles and tendons have to work harder, which in turn strengthens both feet and ankles.
+To begin with, walking in sand requires greater effort than walking on a hard surface, meaning your muscles and tendons have to work harder, which in turn strengthens your feet, toes, ankles and calves.

-Walking in sunshine helps our bodies to utilise cholesterol to synthesise vitamin D. This essential nutrient regulates the amount of calcium and phosphate in our body, keeping bones, teeth and muscles healthy.
+Walking in sunshine helps your body to utilise cholesterol to synthesise and store vitamin D. This essential nutrient regulates the amount of calcium and phosphate in your body, keeping bones, teeth and muscles healthy.

 Feeling the sand on bare feet may also create a sense of feeling grounded.
-It brings all the benefits of walking on the Earth in bare feet (grounding or earthing) which removes static electricity and extraneous charges inside you.
+It brings all the benefits of walking on the Earth in bare feet - known as grounding or earthing - which removes static electricity and extraneous charges inside you.
 You also receive a charge of energy from free electrons that help the body synchronise with the Earth's natural frequencies.
 Grounding and earthing increases serotonin - a neurotransmitter that plays a key role in regulating mood, sleep, appetite and digestion.

-Walking on the beach is a great stress reliever as negative ions naturally created by the water, air, sunlight and the Earth's natural radiation.
+Walking on the beach is a great stress reliever as you breathe in negative ions naturally created by the ocean waves, sea air, sunlight and Earth's natural radiation.
 This negates the impact of positive ions generated by electronic devices and things like fluorescent lighting, confined indoor spaces and air pollution.

 Welcome July (Almanac 2025) by Sue Cartwright, Spiral Leaf